-Anderson takes no-hit bid into 7th, Braves beat Brewers 5-1
+Anderson hitless for 6, Freeman 250th HR, Braves top Brewers

 BRAVES ROSTER MOVES

-The Braves returned OF Guillermo Heredia from his rehab assignment, reinstated him from the 10-day injured list (right hamstring inflammation) and started him in center field. … INF Johan Camargo was optioned to Triple-A Gwinnet. … Veteran C Jonathan Lucroy has been signed to a minor league contract.
+The Braves returned OF Guillermo Heredia from his rehab assignment, reinstated him from the 10-day injured list (right hamstring inflammation) and started him in center field. … INF Johan Camargo was optioned to Triple-A Gwinnett. … Veteran C Jonathan Lucroy has been signed to a minor league contract.
 The move comes one day after C Tyler Flowers announced his retirement.

 BREWERS ROSTER MOVES